 You may have noticed that there’s a rise in websites where handymen can find new customers and projects (think Thumbtack, HomeAdvisor, etc).
-These sites offer a cool advantage to handyman in that you can find lots of projects from clients who are ready to hire.
+These sites offer a unique advantage to handymen businesses in that you can find lots of handyman jobs online from clients who are ready to hire.

-Now that we’ve got those questions out of the way, let’s take a look at the best sites where you can find customers who are looking for handyman services:
+Now, let’s take a look at the best sites where you can find customers who are looking to hire a handyman:

 This site allows you to search through projects posted by homeowners near you.
 Handyman.com will also match you to specific projects that seem to be a good fit based on your profile info.

 This juggernaut site allows you to quickly browse handyman projects based on your location.
 While HomeAdvisor is billed as a contractor-focused site, there’s a wealth of projects for handymen to bid on.

 This site is similar to HomeAdvisor in that it heavily focuses on contractors; however, handymen who specialize in residential projects stand a good chance of finding work waiting for them on this site.